 Longing for a long-distance getaway but don’t have a passport?
 No problem!
 Here are five tropical destinations that offer warm weather, gorgeous beaches, and inviting culture that Americans can experience without a passport.

 Exotic Places Where You Don’t Need a Passport

 The island of Puerto Rico has long been a favorite of travelers from the contiguous 48.
-Inexpensive airfare from Spirit, Southwest, and JetBlue makes Puerto Rico an economical option for East Coasters.
-And it was named a TripAdvisor Traveler’s Choice 2015 winner for one of the easiest Caribbean destinations to visit, since you can explore its many wonders without a U.S. passport.
+Inexpensive airfare from low-cost carriers makes Puerto Rico an economical option for East Coasters.
+It’s also one of the easiest Caribbean destinations to visit, since you can explore its many wonders without a U.S. passport.

 United States Virgin Islands

 Each island has its own unique appeal.
 St. John, with its national parkland and legendary diving, will charm true escapists.
 St. Thomas is a shopper’s dream, with countless boutiques and jewelers, as well as two bustling cruise terminals.
 And Danish-flavored and diverse St. Croix is a favorite of luxury-seeking honeymooners.
-Find accommodations of every stripe including the smart Ritz-Carlton onSt.
-Thomas.

 Northern Mariana Islands

-These Micronesian islands have been governed by many in their long history: first by Spanish colonists int he 16th century, then Japanese forces during WWII, and finally, the United States since the Battle of Saipan in 1944.
+These Micronesian islands have been governed by many in their long history: first by Spanish colonists in the 16th century, then Japanese forces during WWII, and finally, the United States since the Battle of Saipan in 1944.

-Nowadays, the islands rely heavily on tourism from their northern neighbors Japan and Korea as well as the United States.
+The islands rely heavily on tourism from their northern neighbors Japan and Korea as well as the United States.
 History buffs will find much to see in Saipan, the largest island of the Marianas, which is home to several war memorials and museums.
 Adrenaline junkies can dive the Grotto, a limestone cavern whose 70-foot-deep waters are home to sea turtles and reef sharks, or take a boat to the nearby lagoon surrounding Managaha Island.

-While the Mariana Islands are relatively remote, several major hotel operators, including Hyatt, run four- and five-star properties on Saipan.
+Stay: While the Mariana Islands are relatively remote, several major hotel operators, including Hyatt, run four- and five-star properties on Saipan.

 Much like the Northern Marianas, Guam to the south was colonized by the Spanish, changed hands during WWII, and is now a tourist destination for Japanese and U.S. nationals.
 (Its second-largest source of income is the U.S. military, whose navy, coast guard, and air force bases make up about one-third of Guam’s total land area.)

-Military aside, there is much to do on this vivid island: Tumon’s beaches are known for great snorkeling, and Guam’s teeming seas are famous among divers for visibilities up to 150 feet.
+Military aside, there is much to do on this vivid island: Tumon’s beaches are known for great snorkeling, and Guam’s teeming seas are famous among divers for visibility up to 150 feet.
 Two Lovers Point, a cliff-side lookout, offers some pristine panoramas from 400 feet above the Philippine Sea (plus a dramatic legend of star-crossed lovers).

-And while flights to Guam don’t come cheap, accommodations do; resorts in Tumon and nearby Tamuning average around $200 per night.
+Stay: while flights to Guam don’t come cheap, accommodations do; resorts in Tumon and nearby Tamuning average around $200 per night.

 Rounding out this list is the unincorporated territory of American Samoa, a collection of five volcanic islands and two atolls between Fiji and the Cook Islands.
 A truly off-the-beaten-path destination, there are only a handful of hotels on Tutuila and the neighboring islands, scant tourism infrastructure, and, beyond the fast-food restaurants, few commercial distractions to remind you of home.